NexusMutual/sdk/README.md

 The function returns the IPFS hash of the uploaded content.

 For claims submission and assessment IPFS data, use the `get32BytesIPFSHash` method in `Ipfs` class to convert the IPFS hash you get from `uploadIPFSContent` to 32 bytes format.
-Use the `getIPFSHashFromBytes32` method to convert back to standard IPFS hash.
+Use the `getIPFSCidFromHexBytes` method to convert back to standard IPFS hash.

 ### Example